 Well, maybe just a cigarette more (never such a blizzard before)”

 She’s being fucking coy, folks.
 It’s an art that has been lost in the decades since then.
 Would you like to know how these lines are supposed to be performed?
 The way they were performed by the writer of the song and his wife (who sang the female part of the duet with him)?
-Isn’t it lucky, I’ve performed it, and I know the answer.
+With playful coyness and banter.

 Now, the infamous “What’s in this drink” line.